Opinion dynamics: Statistical physics and beyond: Quantifying opinion dynamics in empirical data

-The causes for the rise in affective polarization in the United States are debated by \cite{abramowitz_polarized_2013}, primarily revolving around ideological polarization and partisan sorting hypotheses. \textcite{webster_ideological_2017} suggest that affective polarization may be primarily driven by ideological polarization, i.e., individuals having increasingly divergent beliefs on ideological issues, such as abortion or affirmative action. \textcite{fiorina_political_2008} however argue that while political elites are clearly polarized, ordinary Americans are less so.
+Causes for the rise in affective polarization in the US are debated by \textcite{abramowitz_polarized_2013}, primarily revolving around ideological polarization and partisan sorting hypotheses. \textcite{webster_ideological_2017} suggested that affective polarization may be primarily driven by ideological polarization, i.e., individuals having increasingly divergent beliefs on ideological issues, such as abortion or affirmative action. \textcite{fiorina_political_2008} argue that, while political elites are clearly polarized, ordinary Americans are less so.
 Instead, according to the partisan sorting hypothesis, the electorate has become more ``sorted'', meaning party affiliation and ideology are more strongly aligned than in the past, leading to consistent opinions across issues.
 This point is mostly illustrated by analyzing mean differences by self-reported partisan sorting in the General Social Survey (GSS), American National Election Studies (ANES), and Gallup.
 Research on ANES survey data has studied issue alignment in the US and found a steady increase since the early 2000s \cite{kozlowski_issue_2021}.

-\textcite{ojer_charting_2025} also use ANES data to disentangle the alternative hypotheses of ideological polarization or partisan sorting.
+\textcite{ojer_charting_2025} have also used ANES data to disentangle the alternative hypotheses of ideological polarization or partisan sorting.
 By mapping the opinions of ANES respondents within a two-dimensional ideological space, the authors show that the ideological gap between Democrats and Republicans on key issues has indeed widened over the past 30 years.
 At the same time, parties became more ideologically heterogeneous, especially Democrats after 2010, thus contradicting the partisan sorting hypothesis for the increase in affective polarization.
-Further research on ANES has identified an increase in hyperpolarization, as the simultaneous presence of issue alignment and opinion extremeness \cite{schweighofer_weighted_2020,schweighofer_raising_2024}.
+Further research on ANES has identified an increase in hyperpolarization, signalled by the simultaneous presence of issue alignment and opinion extremeness \cite{schweighofer_weighted_2020,schweighofer_raising_2024,baumann_emergence_2021}.
+Studies also show that opinion-influenced behaviors can create feedback loops that drive opinion extremism.
+An identified mechanism is acrophily \cite{goldenberg_homophily_2022}, the tendency to form links with similarly or more extremely minded individuals, resulting in selective exposure that reinforces opinions within echo chambers (see \ref{subsec:echo_chambers}).